typelevel/otel4s/docs/oteljava/testkit-metrics.md

   )
 ```

+This is the default mental model for helpers like `withValue(...)`: they require at least one matching point, not
+that every point looks the same.

+### `forall`

-Use `withPoints(PointSetExpectation.forall(...))` when every collected point must satisfy the same expectation.
+Use `forall` when every collected point must satisfy the same rule:

 ```scala mdoc:silent
 MetricExpectation